 With the huge success of the Marvel Cinematic Universe (MCU), many people have become familiar with some of the franchise’s most popular superheroes.
-Between Iron Man, Thor, Captain America, and the Hulk, the superheroes have captivated moviegoers throughout the globe for the past ten years.
-With an incredible display of strength and power, the Hulk may be the one character that stands out the most.
+Whether it be Iron Man, Thor, Captain America, or the Hulk, the superheroes have captivated moviegoers throughout the globe for over a decade.
+With such a unique and iconic look, the Hulk may be the one hero that stands out the most.

 Characterized as a large mutant monster with green skin, the Hulk developed his appearance from an exposure to gamma radiation.
 Although the concept of becoming a large mutant monster may not be feasible in real life, it is in fact possible for the color of skin to turn (or appear) green.

-Some ways that skin can do that include:
+Some ways that skin can do that includes:

 • Exposure to strong chlorine levels in water.